GM Took home five JD Power 1st Place awards for best initial quality 2019

 The standard Blazer looks like a Camaro SUV, but the new Redline Edition should amp up the aggression.
 As for availability, GM Authority reports the new Redline Edition will be available for the interim 2020 model year, meaning it won’t be available at launch.

-For more view source: SPECIAL EDITION
+For more view source: BY MARTIN BIGG SPECIAL EDITION

 According to local NBC affiliate NBC25, the usually busy Flint Assembly plant is currently in the middle of a two-week work stoppage.
 A local union representative said the plant was shuttered for upgrades and workers will return under their normal schedule once they were complete.